Arin (singer): 2020–present: Solo activities

 In March 2021, it was announced that Arin had been cast in the Netflix anthology movie Urban Myths.
 In June 2022, she was cast in a supporting role in the tvN hit fantasy period drama Alchemy of Souls.
-On May 15, 2023, Arin starring in tvN's short-form drama Summer Love Machine Blues.
-On September 4, Arin starring in the webtoon-based mystery drama S Line alongside Lee Soo-hyuk and Lee Da-hee.
-On August 2, 2024, Arin would be starring in webtoon-based fantasy romance drama My Girlfriend is a Real Man.
+In 2023, Arin starred in the tvN short-form drama Summer Love Machine Blues.
+On September 4, 2023, Arin was cast in the webtoon-based mystery drama S Line alongside Lee Soo-hyuk and Lee Da-hee.
+On August 2, 2024, Arin was cast in the webtoon-based romantic comedy My Girlfriend Is the Man!.

-On May 8, 2025, Arin ended her contract with WM Entertainment, but will remain in the group.
+On May 8, 2025, it was announced that Arin had ended her contract with WM Entertainment, but would remain a member of Oh My Girl.
 On June 10, Arin signed an exclusive contract with ATRP.

 Other ventures

 Philanthropy

 In December 2020, Arin secretly donated to her hometown Busan Elderly Welfare Center.

 On June 18, 2021, it was announced that Arin donated to The Beautiful Foundation in honor of her 22nd birthday.
 Her donations were used to support young adults living alone and who have been discharged from child care facilities and foster care.
 In December 2021, she collaborated with Clarins and World Vision International in order to deliver Christmas gift boxes to low-income families.

 On May 16, 2022, Arin donated to The Beautiful Foundation on Coming-of-Age Day.
 Four days later, she teamed up with Clarins to plant 1,459 trees in Jamwon Hangang Riverside Park in honor of World Bee Day.
 On August 11, Arin donated to help those affected by the 2022 South Korean floods through the Hope Bridge Korea Disaster Relief Association.
-In December, Arin donated 25,000 bricks worth to Busan Briquette Bank.
+In December, Arin donated 25,000 briquettes worth to Busan Briquette Bank.